Hamuko/cum/README.md

 * [requests](https://pypi.python.org/pypi/requests/2.7.0)
 * [SQLAlchemy](https://pypi.python.org/pypi/SQLAlchemy/1.0.6)

+## Contribution

+If you wish to contribute to cum, please consult the [Contribution Guide](CONTRIBUTING.md) first to make everything a bit easier.

 ## Community

-There is an (inactive) IRC channel for cum: `#cu` on `irc.rizon.net`.
+There is an IRC channel for cum, `#cu` on `irc.rizon.net`, where cum development and issues are occasionally discussed.

-## Design choices

-* File output format is partially based on Daiz's [Manga Naming Scheme](https://gist.github.com/Daiz/bb8424cfedd0f05b7386).
-  * The full format would be a nightmare to get working with the sparse information available on scraper sites.
-* Code styling is based on [Pocoo Style Guide](http://www.pocoo.org/internal/styleguide/) with 79 character line limit.